Everything we do at Harvard Law School is a community effort — teaching, public service, Reunions, and more.

 Class Agent Program

 The Class Agent Program (CAP) has been a staple of alumni engagement and fundraising at Harvard Law School since the mid-1950s.
-It’s a great way to rekindle old friendships and start new ones while asking your HLS classmates to support the Law School.
+Participation in CAP is a great way to rekindle old friendships and start new ones while asking your HLS classmates to join you in supporting the Law School.

-Last year, CAP included representatives from 50 different classes who reached out to more than 1,200 classmates.
+Last year, CAP included representatives across dozens of classes who reached out to hundreds of classmates.
 Their phone calls, letters, texts, and email messages helped to bolster the HLS Annual Fund and provide Dean Manning with the funds he needs to support the Law School’s curricular innovation, financial aid, campus improvements, and much more.
 Alumni volunteers and donors are the driving force behind CAP’s success.